Logo

 A common income multiplier for first-time buyers is 4.5 times earnings.
 So a single person on a salary of £30,000 could get a maximum mortgage offer of £135,000, while a couple with a joint income of £60,000 would be offered £270,000.

-Most of the high street lenders will agree a mortgage that is 5.5 times a borrower’s salary if they have a deposit of between 15% to 25% and earn at least £75,000.
-But with a 5.5x Income Mortgage, first time buyers who earn £37,000 or more only require a 5% deposit and an excellent credit history to qualify for a mortgage 5.5x times their salary.
+Most of the high street lenders will agree to a mortgage that is 5.5 times a borrower’s salary if they have a deposit of between 15% to 25% and earn at least £75,000.
+But with a 5.5x Income Mortgage, first-time buyers who earn £37,000 or more only require a 5% deposit and an excellent credit history to qualify for a mortgage 5.5x times their salary.

 People who work in professional roles such as accountants, solicitors or blue light, NHS or key worker jobs can also apply for Professional Mortgages which allow you to borrow 5.5 or even 6.5 times your income.